nios-students/docs/wiki/Exams-Assignments.md

 ### Practical Exams
 Practical examinations are conducted at your study centre/AI (in most cases) 1 month before the public exams.
 For on-demand exams, they are conducted the next day after the theory exams.
 For more info
 [Detailed Info on Practicals](https://drive.google.com/file/d/19On8794dMI_S5kyRILewYpoOcvtpA7E1/view?usp=drivesdk) *Please open that in landscape mode*
+Dates of TMA
+Block-1 april exam starts in december last is 31 of january Block-2 starts in june last is 31 july
+*Note you must submit your TMAs in the first year even if your not giving sebject(s)*

 ### PCP (Personal Contact Programme)